How to Create an Architecture Layers Map

 The views are called Dynamic Views because when the data in the repository is changed, the views will immediately show a different result.

-The Action Script help page lists the different options there are to configure views.
+The Action Script help page lists the different options available to configure views.

 Current State and Future State Capabilities

-The FSwin-USA demo presents a fragment of the enterprise architecture of a demo company.
+The FSwin-USA presents a fragment of the enterprise architecture of a financial company.

-According to their strategy they need to gain certain capabilities so they can execute their strategy.
+According to their strategy, they must gain certain capabilities to execute them.

-Before they can start to improve capabilities, they created this atlas with a couple of diagrams that provide insights and an overview of the current state and future state of their companies' enterprise architecture.
+Before they can improve capabilities, they created this atlas with a couple of diagrams that provide insights and an overview of the current and future state of their companies' enterprise architecture.

 The reference architecture diagram contains the capabilities they want to gain.